-I have read a lot of reviews about Bikram Yoga in which the journalist completely misses the point.
-Sometimes they fail to fully comprehend the heat and that Bikram yoga is simply Hatha yoga done in a hot room.
+I have read a lot of reviews about Hot Yoga in which the journalist completely misses the point.
+Sometimes they fail to fully comprehend the heat and that the Bikram method is simply Hatha yoga done in a hot room.
 What's more shocking is the number of times journalists don't understand why we do the same sequence every time.
-In a recent magazine article it says "if you get bored doing the same postures each time you practice yoga, then Bikram yoga is not for you".
+In a recent magazine article, it says "if you get bored doing the same postures each time you practice yoga, then Bikram hot yoga is not for you".
 The article goes on to outline how it's better to add variety to your yoga practice.
 Not only are they missing the point of Bikram, they miss the point of any yoga practice.
 I know that Hatha yoga has been dumbed down over recent years.
 Though have we really come to the point that the core essence and power of true Hatha yoga is being eroded to what really should be called a Zumba class.
 I happen to like Zumba, but it 'ant yoga.
 The last thing you should do is continually chop'n'change your yoga style/sequence.
 There are many reasons why.

 Being so close to London's West End, we get a lot of professional dancers.
-I've noticed they seem to be able to fully embrace Bikram yoga quicker than most.
+I've noticed they seem to be able to fully embrace hot yoga quicker than most.
 The reason has nothing to do with the fact they are more flexible or stronger than the average person.

 That's what we all should be aiming for when practicing Hatha yoga.
 Whatever form of Hatha yoga you are doing.
 Letting go of the mind, quieting the chatter in your head, obtaining a focused, calm mind & body.
 Through the mindful application of strength, you should be connecting with the expression of the posture, feeling the body opening.
-I often remind students that "Bikram Yoga is a 90 minute physical meditation, working through a 26 posture sequence in a heated room".
+I often remind students that "Hot Yoga is a 90 minute physical meditation, working through a 26 posture sequence in a heated room".

-In rehearsals a dancer may occasionally re-visit the sequence, with an inward mind set.
-Similarly, after 14 years of practice, I still occasionally revisit a posture during my practice.
+In rehearsals a dancer may occasionally re-visit the sequence, with an analytical mind set.
+Similarly, after 14 years of practice, I still occasionally re-analyse a posture during my practice.
 As my body opens, I need to revisit my alignment, my precision of the posture.
 Precision is vital, though ultimately it's all about the expression, finding the sense of opening within the posture, which can only truly be found once the postures and the sequence become second nature, no thinking just connecting, listening, feeling.